 - Be sure to check for spelling errors

 - Your résumé should be no longer than two pages (unless applying to executive position)

 - Know a bit about the business you are applying to

-For more information about writing a résumé that gets the attention is deserves, contact – Melanie Vollick: firstname.lastname@example.org
+For more information about writing a résumé that gets the attention it deserves, contact – Melanie Vollick: email@example.com

 Melanie Vollick, BA/ERS, Honours, Trent University (Principal Owner & Founder of Write Way Communications)